wistia/style-guide/documentation.md

 This section is the most important and unfortunately the easiest to fall out of date.

-### Deployment
+### Production Commands

-This section documents how your application is deployed.
+This section documents how your application is deployed, restarted and anything else required of it in production.

 ### References